lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ### Resumption

-To enable resumption, a 4th flight with a the handshake message New Session Ticket is added to the DTLS handshake.
+To enable resumption, a 4th flight with the handshake message New Session Ticket is added to the DTLS handshake.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Record Header - DTLSCiphertext (3 bytes):